6 MIN READ

 The better your writing skills are, the better the impression you'll make on the people around you – including your boss, your colleagues, and your clients.
 You never know how far these good impressions will take you!

-In this article, we'll look at how you can improve your writing skills and avoid common mistakes.
+In this article and in the video, below, we'll look at how you can improve your writing skills and avoid common mistakes.

 The format, as well as your audience, will define your "writing voice" – that is, how formal or relaxed the tone should be.
 For instance, if you write an email to a prospective client, should it have the same tone as an email to a friend?